HoneyPony/ponygame/README.md

 - PonyGame automatically converts sound files into .ogg format for minimal program size
 - PonyGame packs all assets into the executable as binary data, making distribution simple

+### License

+I have not yet decided on a license for PonyGame.
+I am leaning towards either GPL or maybe a less restrictive license, I am not sure.

 ### Usage
 PonyGame is currently not strongly recommended for general use.
 The only supported development environment at the time is Windows with MinGW64.
 Dependencies for PonyGame include SDL2, SDL2_mixer, and GLEW.
 More